 Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

 Dublin may not take up much space on the map, but don't let that fool you – this gem of a capital has no "off" switch and is brimming with history, culture and a whole lot of personality that is on display twelve months of the year.
-There’s an old Irish adage that says "if you don’t like the season, just wait fifteen minutes".
+There’s an old Irish adage that says, "If you don’t like the season, just wait fifteen minutes."
 Dublin is a city for all seasons, only those seasons will often present themselves in the one day.

 Planning a trip?
 Here’s a guide to what you can expect whenever you visit so you can hit the ground running.